How To Grocery Shop For Hormone Health In Your 20s, 30s, 40s & Beyond

 In your 20s.

 In your 20s, "If you're willing to eat it, fish is so helpful," says Romm, "great for your hormones, great for your hair, great for your skin, great for your mood."
-Specifically, opt for fish high in omega-3 fatty acids (like wild-caught salmon, herring, and mackerel): Hormones are produced by cholesterol, which is found in fat; without enough healthy fat, you might not have as much of that necessary precursor.
+Specifically, opt for fish high in omega-3 fatty acids (like wild-caught salmon, herring, and mackerel): Hormones are produced by cholesterol1, which is found in fat; without enough healthy fat, you might not have as much of that necessary precursor.
 And if you eat plant-based?
 Romm says avocados are another great source of fat for the building blocks of hormones.

 She also loves eggs, if you can tolerate them: "Eggs [are] phenomenal for choline, for supporting healthful fertility."
-Choline is critical for cognitive function and liver health, but it also affects fetal brain development and metabolism.
+Choline is critical for cognitive function and liver health, but it also affects fetal brain development and metabolism2.

 In your 30s.